-If you need to split every item into its own order, add ALL to the split order input box:
+If you need to split every item into its own order, choose All Items as your Split Type.

 Split orders cannot be merged back together, so be certain this is what you intend to do before creating a rule to split all items into separate orders.

 If you also want to split multiple quantities of a single product into separate orders you will first need to use a rule with the action Convert Item Quantities to Separate Items.
 Once converted, you can run an ALL split rule on your orders.

 Special Feature: Split Method Wildcard

 If you add the * symbol to your split rule, it will act as a wildcard, that is, it will look for anything like what is in the rule.
 For instance:

 This will split any items with mug in the name.
 Capitalization does not matter when using the wildcard.

 Another wildcard example is to look for a specific piece of information, such as the middle part of a set of SKUs, and only splitting those items out.
 For example, if you need to split out any SKU with -A- in the middle of it, use: